Unitary representations of three dimensional Lie groups revisited: An approach via harmonic functions: The algebra of rotations-translations in two dimensions

 \subsection{Representations of $\mathfrak{e}_2$ by contraction}

-Contractions of Lie algebra representations have been studied from a variety of points of view.
-In contrast to the contraction of structure tensors, limiting processes for representations are not straightforward, as they implicitly involve topological properties of the corresponding groups \cite{WE}.
-In this paragraph, we construct all unitary representations of $\mathfrak{e}_{2}$ as a contraction of $\mathfrak{sl}(2,\mathbb R)$-representations, via the realisations considered before.
+Contractions of Lie algebra representations have been studied from a variety of points of view \cite{TUN}.
+In contrast to the contraction of structure tensors, limiting processes for representations are not straightforward, as they implicitly involve topological properties of the corresponding Lie groups \cite{WE}.
+In this paragraph, unitary representations of $\mathfrak{e}_{2}$ are reviewed from the perspective of contractions of $\mathfrak{sl}(2,\mathbb R)$-representations, via the realisations considered before.

 Considering the $\mathfrak{sl}(2,\mathbb R)$ algebra given by \eqref{eq:sl2H22}, and introducing $r = \cosh \rho$ we get the differential operators

 \beqa iJ_+ &=& \frac{i}2 e^{i(\p_+ - \p_-)}\Big(-i\frac{\sqrt{r^2-1}}{r} \partial_{\p_+} -\sqrt{r^2-1} \partial_r +i \frac{r}{\sqrt{r^2-1}} \partial_{\p_-}\Big) \ ,\nn \\ iJ_- &=& \frac{i}2 e^{i(\p_- - \p_+)}\Big(-i\frac{\sqrt{r^2-1}}{r} \partial_{\p_+} +\sqrt{r^2-1} \partial_r +i \frac{r}{\sqrt{r^2-1}} \partial_{\p_-}\Big) \ ,\nn \\ J_0 &=& -\frac{i}2\Big(\partial_{\p_+} -\partial_{\p_-}\Big) \ . \nn \eeqa Taking the limit for $r\to + \infty$ we obtain the realisation \beqa iJ^\infty_+ &=& \frac{i}2 e^{i(\p_+ - \p_-)}\Big(-i \partial_{\p_+} -r \partial_r +i \partial_{\p_-}\Big) \ ,\nn \\ iJ^\infty_- &=& \frac{i}2 e^{i(\p_- - \p_+)}\Big(-i \partial_{\p_+} +r \partial_r +i \partial_{\p_-}\Big) \ , \\ J^\infty_0 &=& -\frac{i}2\Big(\partial_{\p_+} -\partial_{\p_-}\Big) \ . \nn \eeqa It satisfies the $\mathfrak{sl}(2,\mathbb R)$-commutation relations.
 In the same limit $\zeta_\pm$ reduces to \beqa r_+=\zeta^\infty_+= r e^{i \p_+} \ , \ \ r_-=\zeta_-^\infty = r e^{i\p_-} \ , \ \ r \in \mathbb R_+\ , \p_\pm \in [0,2\pi[ \ , \eeqa which belongs to the spinor representation (pay attention to the fact that, due to the $i-$factor in $iJ_\pm^\infty$, there is some overall $i$ factor with respect to Section \ref{sec:repsl2}).